bigardone/bigardone.github.com/source/blog/2017-02-14-phoenix-and-elm-a-real-use-case-pt-3.html.markdown

 ```

-The compiler still complains about one more thing, which is the call to `fetch` in the init function of the `Main` module,
-so let's fix it:
+The compiler still complains about one more thing, which is the call to fetch in the init function in the `Main` module, so let's fix that as well:

 ```elm
 -- web/elm/Main.elm